 Learning Activities Summary

-** This is a draft timetable and is subject to change.
-The guest lectures and final order of topics will be confirmed in 2019**
+** This is a draft timetable and is subject to change. **

 Specific Course RequirementsNone.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.